mya-engineer/13-benjamin-frankilns-virtues/README.md

     1. Choose "Hosting" (spacebar to focus and enter)
     2. "Use an existing project"
     3. Choose project created earlier
-    4. Choose "build" as your public direcory
+    4. Choose "build" as your public directory
     5. Configure as a single-page app
     6. Disable automatic deploys from GitHub
     7. Don't rewrite index.html